A marital settlement, binding outside of bankruptcy, means little in Chapter 13.

 There are things that you can scratch off your list of bankruptcy worries.
 None of the debts between spouses that arising from the divorce are dischargeable in Chapter 7 bankruptcy.
 So if your ex files Chapter 7, all of the obligations owed to you will survive.

-And there will be fewer creditors the ex has to deal with other than you.
+And there will be fewer creditors the ex has to deal with other than you after a bankruptcy discharge.

 Bankruptcy is no threat to support.
 Whether it’s called family support, child support, alimony, spousal support, or maintenance, the obligation to pay support simply is not dischargeable in any form of bankruptcy.